 While working in hot and humid weather, there is a chance that outside water or foot sweat will lead to wet feet.
 The hot, wet environment in your boots can promote the growth of fungus.
 This is easy to prevent with appropriate socks and summer boots for the situation.

 One common foot ailment during summer months is athlete’s foot.
 It is a combination of a bacterial and a fungal infection, which often starts at the toes and gradually spreads to other parts of the foot.
 People whose feet stay wet for long hours are more susceptible to this foot ailment.
-Athlete’s foot is both painful and itchy so it is best to avoid it.
+Athlete’s foot is both painful and itchy so you want to avoid it.
 Wear proper boots for the conditions and good socks to keep your feet free of moisture.

 The dangers of flip-flops